P-Slotkin/dataMagik/README.md

 - Clone this repo into your project
 - If you would like to use the demo database:
+  - Type: <tt>cd dataMagik</tt>
+  - Type: <tt> bundle install </tt>
-  - Open pry
+  - Open pry or irb
   - Type: <tt> load 'sample_models.rb'</tt>
   - Type: <tt> DBConnection.reset </tt>
-  - Check to make sure that 'baseball.db' was created
+  - Check to make sure that 'baseball.db' was created in your dataMagik's directory
   - Try out the methods for the Player/Team/Owner classes
 - If you would like to use your own database:
   - Your models must inherit from <tt>SQLObject</tt>